csz-academy/csz.academy/content/2022/10/26/the-basics-of-machine-learning-without-math/index.md

 categories: machine learning
 ---

-## Table of Contents
-1. How is a neuronal network structured
-2. What is a neuron
-3. What is Backpropagation
-4. How can we use this knowledge in practice

 ## How is a neuronal network structured
 For many people a neuronal network is magic.
 If you never learnt what happens behind the scenes it looks like you just throw things in and eventually it can solve a problem.

 A neuronal Network, as the name already suggests, is a network of mutliple neurons.

 <figure>
   <img src="1200px-Neural_network.svg.png" width="600" alt="Simplified representation of a Neural Network with two green input nodes, five blue intermediate nodes and one yellow output node." />